Dxyk/Angular-Udemy/Section 7 Directives Deep Dive/README.md

 ### Lesson 93 - Creating a Basic Attribute Directive

 Custom directives are similar to custom components.
-They live in `<directive-name>/<directive-name>.directive.ts`.
+They live in `<directive-folder (shared/directives)>/<directive-name>.directive.ts`.

 In `basic-highlight/basic-highlight.directive.ts`